DubFriend/jquery.input/README.md

 ```

 ###inputOnChange
-detect changes on input attributes.
+Detect changes on input attributes.
 Binds to "change", "keyup", and "keydown" events
 for text, and text like inputs (textarea, password, etc.) and to the "change" event
-for other inputs.  inputOnChange will only be fired if the value has actually changed
+for other inputs.  "inputOnChange" will only be fired if the value has actually changed
-since the last time the inputOnChange callback was fired.
+since the last time the "inputOnChange" callback was fired.
 This allows the extra
-responsiveness of binding to both keyup, and keydown, without firing the inputOnChange
+responsiveness of binding to both keyup, and keydown, without firing the "inputOnChange"
 callback more often then necessary.

 ```javascript